triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 </div>

-And here's a version that you can run on [SageMathCloud](https://cloud.sagSageMathCloudemath.com).
+Below is the code for a better version that you can run on [SageMathCloud](https://cloud.sagSageMathCloudemath.com).
 It allows you to input much larger groups.
 This was used to produce the image at the top of the post.
 Don't try running it here, however, since the SageCellServer doesn't have the `database_gap` package installed.

 <div class="no_eval">
   <script type="text/x-sage">